Lane University

 The university was first located in what had been the Rowena Hotel.
 In 1865 the state donated to the university 13 acres of land that included the foundation of what had been intended to be the Kansas Territorial Capitol building at Lecompton.
 A college building was erected on the south half of the old foundation in 1882.

 The Church of the United Brethren in Christ owned and controlled the school during its entire history.
 Almost all of the presidents were pastors.
 In 1900 it had 11 faculty members and 178 enrolled students.
 In 1902 Lane University was united with Campbell University to form Campbell College (Kansas).
+It closed in 1933.

 David Eisenhower and Ida Stover, the parents of former president Dwight D. Eisenhower, met at Lane University as students and married in the chapel in 1885.

 Today Lane University is a museum known as the Territorial Capital Museum, dedicated to Kansas history before the Civil War.
 It is listed on the National Register of Historic Places.

 Lane University is not to be confused with Lane College in Jackson, Tennessee.